foldedtoad/gaitkeeper/README.md

 To stop recording, press the "Stop" button.
 This will close the logging file and make it available on the SD-card.
 You can use one of the file manager apps available on Android to copy the file to, say, some cloud storage such as google drive or dropbbox.

+Development was on a Samsung Galaxy II with Android version 4.04.
+While this is a rather old Android device, it was cheap and I didn't want to worry about damaging a new(er) Android phone.
+I can live with this old Android getting wet and going south on me: no big money loss.  :)